Recovery in Chapters

 Family involvement during residential treatment consistently improves long-term recovery outcomes.
 We take it seriously and structure it accordingly.

-Residential treatment at St. Christopher's is not simply an inpatient stay with a fixed discharge date.
-As clients move through Chapter One: Tenacity, Chapter Two: Excellence, and Chapter Three: Passion for Recovery, the full arc of the residential experience includes access to our long-term recovery programming.
-These programs are part of the residential continuum, available to clients as their clinical progress and individual needs indicate.
+Treatment at St. Christopher's is not simply a rehab stay with a fixed discharge date.
+As clients move through Chapter One: Tenacity, Chapter Two: Excellence, and Chapter Three: Passion for Recovery, the full arc of the healing experience includes access to our long-term recovery programming.
+These programs are part of the St. Christopher's continuum, available to clients as their clinical progress and individual needs indicate.

 Insurance Coverage for Residential Addiction Treatment in Baton Rouge